What Blockchain Could Mean for the Future of Journalism

 Traditional news outlets struggle to remain relevant as the media sector’s influence is refocused online.

 Journalism in the U.S. faces a number of challenges that blockchain technology has the potential to address and possibly solve — if the technology actually can achieve what it promises.

-2018 itself has seen journalism move into uncharted waters as the industry comes up against issues, stemming from the continued digital migration of news organizations.
+2018 has seen journalism move into uncharted waters as the industry encounters issues stemming from the continued digital migration of news organizations.

 Most publications have become a step removed from their audience, because now new outlets rely heavily on intermediaries and aggregators (i.e. Google and Facebook) to funnel readers to their sites.

 Although the landscape for online business is improving, Google and Facebook still capture the majority of online ad revenue.

 This fundamental change in the revenue model for news has translated into a significant decline in ad revenue for publications, which spells trouble for working journalists.

 Most of us became aware of blockchain technology through Bitcoin – a cryptocurrency that has dominated headlines in recent years.

 Blockchain uses a decentralized network to authenticate transactions and record them on a shared public ledger.

 Each set of transaction entries represents a block in the chain.
 This system allows for secure record-keeping without relying on a central authority to govern the transactions.